 Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
 EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for fludioxonil including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with fludioxonil follows.

 A. Toxicological Profile

-A summary of the toxicological endpoints for fludioxonil used for human risk assessment is shown in Table 1. of this unit:
+A summary of the toxicological endpoints for fludioxonil used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of April 14, 2015 (80 FR 48743) (FRL-9931-06).

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to fludioxonil, EPA considered exposure under the petitioned-for tolerance as well as all existing fludioxonil tolerances in 40 CFR 180.516.
 EPA assessed dietary exposures from fludioxonil in food as follows:

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.

 No such effects were identified in the toxicological studies for fludioxonil; therefore, a quantitative acute dietary exposure assessment is unnecessary.